pypa/packaging.python.org/source/distributing.rst

 Platform Wheels
 ~~~~~~~~~~~~~~~

-"Platform Wheels" are wheels that are specific to a certain platform like linux,
+*Platform Wheels* are wheels that are specific to a certain platform like linux,
 OSX, or Windows, usually due to containing compiled extensions.

 To build the wheel: